mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 ### Creating the deployment code

 Quarkus offers two build items (`ApplicationIndexBuildItem`, `CombinedIndexBuildItem`) that enable us to obtain an index for accessing annotations, implementations, interfaces, and more.
+In the `ApplicationIndexBuildItem` we have all application classes and in the `CombinedIndexBuildItem` we have all the application classes and all relevant classes from dependencies, etc.

 ```java linenums="1" hl_lines="1-4 7 8 13 21"
 private static final DotName POST_DOT_NAME = DotName.createSimple("jakarta.ws.rs.POST");